Rotary International: PolioPlus

 We know that it's a formidable challenge to eradicate a disease that has killed and crippled children since at least the time of the ancient Egyptians.
 We don't know exactly when the last child will be affected.
 But we do have the vaccines to wipe it out.
 Countries do have the will to deploy all the tools at their disposal.
 If we all have the fortitude to see this effort through to the end, then we will eradicate polio.

 There has been some limited criticism concerning the program for polio eradication.
 There are some reservations regarding the adaptation capabilities of the virus in some of the oral vaccines, which have been reported to cause infection in populations with low vaccination coverage.
 As stated by Vaccine Alliance, however, in spite of the limited risk of polio vaccination, it would neither be prudent nor practicable to cease the vaccination program until there is strong evidence that "all wild poliovirus transmission [has been] stopped".
 In a 2006 speech at the Rotary International Convention, held at the Bella Center in Copenhagen, Bruce Cohick stated that polio in all its known wild forms would be eliminated by late 2008, provided efforts in Nigeria, Afghanistan, Pakistan, and India all proceed with their current momentum.
 As of October 2012, Nigeria, Afghanistan, and Pakistan still had wild polio, but it had been eliminated in India.

 In 2014, polio survivor and Rotarian Ramesh Ferris met with the Dalai Lama to discuss the Global Polio Eradication Initiative.
 The meeting went viral via a selfie taken by Ferris with the Dalai Lama.

 Interact

-Interact is Rotary International's service club for young people ages 12 to 18.
+Interact (standing for "International Action") is Rotary International's service club for young people ages 12 to 18.
 Interact clubs are sponsored by Rotary clubs (and may be co-sponsored by Rotaract clubs), which provide support and guidance, but they are self-governing and self-supporting.

 Club membership varies greatly.
 Clubs can be single gender or mixed, large or small.
 They can draw from the student body of a single school or from two or more schools in the same community, and welcome home-schooled students.